About

 Bassoonist Ashley Mania is establishing a diverse career in both modern and early music performance.
 Combining two drastically different styles of music performance, she is keen on being able to bridge them.

 A life-long learner of everything bassoon and double reeds, Mania has enjoyed broadening her knowledge by attending conferences like the annual conference of the International Double Reed Society (IDRS).
-In the 2024 IDRS conference, Mania performed in a bassoon ensemble that premiered ensemble works by Kincaid Rabb and Kevin Day.
-Mania has also enjoyed being a performer and broadening her knowledge of new music for the bassoon by attending the Newbassoon Institute in Maryland.
+In the 2024 IDRS conference, Mania performed in a bassoon ensemble that premiered works by Kincaid Rabb and Kevin Day.
+Mania has also enjoyed being a performer and broadening her knowledge of new music for the bassoon by attending the Newbassoon Institute.
 Along with that, Mania is an advocate for new works involving the bassoon and has been part of multiple commissions.
 One notable commission is the bassoon trio “From the Flower” by composer Emily Joy Sullivan, which was premiered at the 2023 Meg Quigley Bassoon Symposium.
 In recent years, Mania has also been bassoonist with the Perrysburg Symphony in Ohio, performing on bassoon and contrabassoon.

 Her primary teachers are Dominic Teresi, Susan Nelson, and Nora Schankin.